trizen/raku-rosettacode/programming_tasks/I/I_before_E_except_after_C.md

 #### Output:
 ```
-I before E when not preceded by C: PLAUSIBLE (466 ✔ vs. 217 ✘)
+I before E when not preceded by C: PLAUSIBLE (466  vs. 217 ✘)
-E before I when preceded by C: NOT PLAUSIBLE (13 ✔ vs. 24 ✘)
+E before I when preceded by C: NOT PLAUSIBLE (13  vs. 24 ✘)
 I before E except after C: NOT PLAUSIBLE
 ```

+### Perl 6: Stretch Goal

 Note that within the original text file, a tab character was erroneously replaced with a space.
 Thus, the following changes to the text file are needed before this solution will run: